El Calafate - Torres del Paine - Bariloche - Ushuaia - Buenos Aires - Puerto Varas

 During the trip, enjoy bottomless hot cocoa and cookies, or try the maté (loose herbal tea), which is every Argentinian’s favorite drink.
 Once we get back to the port, you can make your way back to your hotel or stop in a local cafe or brewery to enjoy an amber craft beer paired with a traditional Patagonian appetizer.

 At the appropriate time, we’ll pick you up from your hotel and take you to the airport for your flight to Buenos Aires.
-We’ll welcome you to the Buenos Aires airport, and drive you to your hotel to spend your last evening in the city.
+Here is where your Patagonia adventure trip ends We’ll welcome you to the Buenos Aires airport, and drive you to your hotel to spend your last evening in the city.

 If you want to walk amongst the penguins on this day, you can change this tour for the Martillo Island Penguin Rookery, which is a little bit longer and also includes the Beagle Channel visit!
 Want to get inspired?
 Contact us!